Get credit for the work you’ve already done

 See all the ways you can transfer in your credits below:

-Concordia's generous transfer policy allows you to transfer 90 credits.
+Concordia’s generous transfer policy allows you to transfer up to 90 credits.

 Credits by Examination

 Taken each May by students all over the world, the AP Exam is the final step you take after a year of hard work in an AP class.
 These standardized exams are designed to measure how well you’ve mastered the content and skills of the course.

 - View Concordia’s acceptable AP exams